DysonSphereMod/QOL/MultiBuild/Release/README.md

 -   Add ability to build a full 'loop' of a certain type of building. useful to build a lot of solar panels.

 ## Changelog

+### v2.3.4-Beta

+-   Fix issue where the mod was not correctly checking if you had enough items to paste the blueprint (especially with inserters)
+-   Allows to define the blueprint reference building by holding `ALT` and clicking a building.
+The reference will be the 'center' of your blueprint
+-   Silence error message related to buffer limits when pasting huge blueprints (>8k belts)

 ### v2.3.3-Beta